Need I say more?

 A good starting point is missing or added words/letters, incorrect punctuation, spelling mistakes, repeated words/phrases, incorrect tenses, and typos (missing or added letters in a word, or a different word typed in altogether).

 When proofreading (I say proofreading because editing implies the written material is being prepared for publication) be concise as possible without diminishing the value of the story.
 Avoid unnecessary modifiers.
 To quote another writer on this site, “Modifiers, namely adjectives and adverbs (particularly those with the -ly suffix), are a quick and easy descriptive fix, but they also have the distinction of being the fastest way to the ruination of a manuscript.”
-I have to agree with the statement.
 If you would like to see the full entry, check out page 3 in the July 2012 CSFS newsletter found here: http://www.writing.com/main/books/entry_id/757447

 So what's a modifier?
-The 2nd definition in Merriam-Webster is “a word or phrase that makes specific the meaning of another word or phrase.”
-I prefer to think of a well used modifier as a word that enhances or alters other words or phrases.
-Be careful using modifiers as a poorly used modifier will weaken or dilute the word or phrase it's being used with.
-The most obvious example being something like “I thought thoughtfully”.
-If you can't figure out what's wrong with that sentence, it's time to give up writing.
+Merriam-Webster's 2nd definition is “a word or phrase that makes specific the meaning of another word or phrase.”
+I prefer to think of a well used modifier as a word that alters or enhances other words or phrases.
+Be careful using modifiers as a poorly used modifier will weaken the word or phrase it's being used with.
+The most obvious example is something like “I thought thoughtfully”.
+If you can't figure out what's wrong with that sentence it's time to give up writing.
 Let's go with a less obvious example.
 “The slight breeze...”
-Now on the surface, you're probably thinking what's wrong with that one, all it's saying is that the breeze is slight?
+You're probably thinking what's wrong with that one, all it's saying is that the breeze is slight?
 That's exactly what's wrong with it.
 It's also a perfect example of how we think we know a word's meaning when we really don't.
 A breeze, by definition, is a slight wind.
 So, in essence, anytime someone writes a "slight breeze", they're writing a "slight slight breeze", which is the equivalent of a virtually nonexistent wind.
 If the wind is virtually nonexistent, why bring it to the attention of the reader?